1coderookie/BSB-LPB-LAN_EN/docs/chap05.md

    ***Note: This is a requirement for logging to a microSD card as well as for using MQTT!***

    In the following, various settings can/should be made:

+   - If you are using a microSD card adapter on an ESP32-based board and want to log data to the card instead of the SPIFFs flash storage, activate the following definement:
+   `//#define ESP32_USE_SD`

    - If 'raw' *bus telegrams* should be logged, the selection can be specified.
 The telegrams are stored within the file *journal.txt* on the microSD card.
 By default the logging of these bus messages is deactivated:
    `int logTelegram = LOGTELEGRAM_OFF;`